 The Most Important Things About Electronic Drum SetsWe selected the best using these factors:

 Each drum kit produces different qualities of sound, depending on many factors.
 Some may sound too artificial and digital, while others produce a real drum feel.
 The top electronic drum sets readily mimic acoustic ones and reproduce supreme sonic quality.
+This is probably the most important factor.

 The pads that come with an electronic drum also affect the performance.
 The ones made of mesh are usually quieter, but the rubber ones have a more consistent feel.
 Whether it is made of a soft mesh surface or a bouncy hard rubber, the best ones strike a good balance between material and ease of use.